FaisalAl-Tameemi/ml-smartcab/README.md

 |   Failed Trips       |       40%      |

 Since the values of `gamma`, `alpha` and `epsilon` are not optimized, we can conclude these values need to be changed in order to achieve a higher success rate.

+_Update:_

+<small>Please note that in this implementation, I've chosen to set `epsilon` as the value of random action NOT taking place which I understand is unusual.
+For the sake of keeping the results in this report consistent, I will keep the current implementation but I intend to change it in the future.</small>

 ----